Ne00n/Latency-Based-DNS-Routing/README.md

     }
 }
 ```
+6. Restart nginx

-6. Clone this git repo into /var/www/html/dns/
+7. Clone this git repo into /var/www/html/dns/

-7. Import the mysql dump, create a user and update config.php
+8. Import the mysql dump, create a user and update config.php

-8. Update index.php and class/Tools.php with your IP addresses
+9. Update index.php and class/Tools.php with your IP addresses

-9. Move /remote/ping.php to your external pops, make sure its reachable and update these domains in cron/Runner.php
+10. Move /remote/ping.php to your external pops, make sure its reachable and update these domains in cron/Runner.php

-10. Try a test query with dig @yourDNSIP cdn.yourdomain.com
+11. Try a test query with dig @yourDNSIP cdn.yourdomain.com

+12. Add cron/Destiny to crontab, so it will be executed every 2 mins